spekulatius/PHPScraper/websites/README.md

 The code is mostly covered with tests.
 For this, simple web pages are hosted under *https://test-pages.phpscraper.de/*, loaded and parsed using [PHPUnit](https://phpunit.de/).
 These tests are also suitable as examples - see `tests/`!

-This being said, there are probably edge cases which aren't working and may cause trouble.
+This being said, there are probably edge cases that aren't working and may cause trouble.
 If you find one, please raise a bug on GitHub.